niklaskks/api-docs/source/index.md

   --data '{"email":"USER@EXAMPLE.COM","password":"SECRET_PASSWORD"}'
 ```

-> The API returns a JSON file such as:
+> The API returns a JSON string such as:

 ```json
 {"key":"aa5d2e36668c11e5964038bc572ec103"}
 ```

-After you have logged in you can view your token in the API response.
+You will receive your token as response to your login request.

 ### Endpoint
 `POST /v1/rest-auth/login/`

 # Objects
 Your data input is saved as objects, regardless of their old format.
-These Objects are always attached to a content project.
+These Objects are always attached to a Content Project.

 ## Create new objects
 ```python